ctalar/EE406/03_design_examples/readme.md

 The examples in this section are taken from Ch.3 (**Basic Sizing Using the gm/ID Methodology**) of <br>
 Jesper's and Murmann's book [Systematic Design of Analog CMOS Circuits Using Pre-computed Lookup Tables](https://github.com/bmurmann/Book-on-gm-ID-design)<br>
-The examples are "adapted" to use IHK sg13g2 technology.
+The examples are "adapted" to use the [IHP sg13g2 open-source PDK](https://github.com/IHP-GmbH/IHP-Open-PDK)